 Water conservation is vital

-With this year's terrible drought plaguing many parts of the country, area residents are reminded that water conservation starts at home and proper applications can save home owners hundreds of dollars and thousands of gallons of water each year simply by following any and all water conservation tips.
+Area residents are reminded that water conservation starts at home and proper applications can save home owners hundreds of dollars and thousands of gallons of water each year simply by following any and all of these tips:

 *Replace pre-1992 toilets with High-Efficiency Toilets (HETs) to save up to 22,000 gallons of water annually.

 *Shorten your showers by one minute every day to save more than 900 gallons of water annually.
 And if you trade your 2.5 gpm shower head with a 1.75 gpm model, you can save more than 7,500 gallons of water annually.

 *Fix leaky faucets and install low-flow aerators on kitchen and bath faucets to save hundreds of gallons of water each month.